ICZM Protocol

 The CoP 18 (Istanbul, 3 to 6 December 2013) adopted the institutional and legal sections of the Reporting Format for the ICZM Protocol.
 The Parties are convinced that this Protocol represents a crucial step in the history of MAP.
 It will allow the countries to better manage their coastal zones, as well as to deal with the emerging coastal environmental challenges, such as the climate change.

-As Marine Spatial Planning became increasingly recognized as the best tool to implement the ICZM Protocol in the marine part of the coastal zone, the COP 20 adopted in Tirana in 2017 the "Conceptual Framework for Marine Spatial Planning".
+As Marine Spatial Planning became increasingly recognized as the best tool to implement the ICZM Protocol in the marine part of the coastal zone, the COP 23 adopted in Portorož in 2023 the "Conceptual Framework for Implementing Marine Spatial Planning".

 Finally, the COP 21, which was held in Naples on the 5th of December 2019, adopted the document entitled “Common Regional Framework for Integrated Coastal Zone Management” which is to be considered as the strategic instrument meant to facilitate the implementation of the ICZM Protocol from 2020 up to 2027.